xplodwild/summer-of-code/README.md

 Look through the [Ideas](https://github.com/xda/summer-of-code/blob/master/IDEAS_template.md) list to find one that strikes your fancy, or add your own to the list and then create your proposal.

 ### Mentors
 Existing contributors within XDA can choose to mentor a student project.
 Mentors and students work together to determine appropriate milestones and requirements for the summer.
 Mentor interaction is a vital part of the program.
-If you're interested in being a mentor, please visit the [Mentors Wiki page](https://github.com/xda/summer-of-code/wiki/Mentors) and add yourself.
+If you're interested in being a mentor, please visit the [short application](https://docs.google.com/forms/d/e/1FAIpQLScJQs0EABgbRHgcLmNeqjapOkdxuwHrx4vq-BSjiTbHgqkSjQ/viewform) and we will add you to the [Mentors Wiki page](https://github.com/xda/summer-of-code/wiki/Mentors).